-The Las Vegas personal injury lawyers of Bertoldo, Baker, Carter & Smith represent individuals who sustain personal injuries in a number of different accidents.
+The Las Vegas personal injury lawyers of Bertoldo, Baker, Carter, Smith & Cullen represent individuals who sustain personal injuries in a number of different accidents.
 Whether you were injured in an accident caused by a reckless driver or if you were injured after tripping on torn carpet in a department store, you will be able to collect compensation from the person(s) responsible.

 To learn more, schedule a consultation with an Knee Injury Lawyer at our firm today at (702) 505-8115.
 We represent people in Las Vegas and throughout the state of Nevada in injury claims.

 “John Bertoldo made us feel very at ease about the situation...
 They truly care about their clients and making them feel at ease through the entire process.
 Overall I think the process has been exceptional.”- Pete